Adopted January 2002; Rev. May 2012; Rev. July 2023

 These bylaws supersede all previous bylaws adopted by this organization.
 They may be altered or amended, within the limitations imposed by law, by a majority vote of the Board of Trustees.

 The public is welcome to attend Board meetings at any time, except when the Board is in Executive Session, as defined by law.
-The time and place of the meetings are to be published in the local newspaper.
-Any visitor who wishes to address the Board must notify the Library Director’s office at least three (3) days before the scheduled meeting.
-Remarks by visitors are limited to three (3) minutes in length, not including questions from the Board.
+The time and place of the meetings are to be published in the local newspaper and/or other available media.
+Any visitor who wishes to address the Board must notify the Library Director’s office at least three (3) business days before the scheduled meeting.
+Remarks by visitors are limited to three (3) minutes in length, not including questions from the Board; total time for public participation shall not exceed twenty (20) minutes at any board meeting.
 All visitors are expected to conduct themselves in a manner consistent with the orderly completion of the meeting.
 Exceptions to these rules may be made at the discretion of the Board President.
 Visitors who cause a disturbance may be asked to leave the meeting.

-The Board of Trustees of the Tuscarawas County Public Library subscribes to the Statement of Ethics endorsed by the Board of Directors of the American Library Trustee Association and the Public Library Association, July 1985:
+The Board of Trustees of the Tuscarawas County Public Library subscribes to the Statement of Ethics endorsed by the Board of Directors of the American Library Trustee Association, July 1988, and the Public Library Association, January 1989:

-2. Trustees must avoid situations in which personal interests might be served or financial benefits gained at the expense of library users, colleagues or the institution.
+Trustees must avoid situations in which personal interests might be served or financial benefits gained at the expense of library users, colleagues, or the situation.

-3. It is incumbent upon any trustee to disqualify himself/herself immediately whenever the appearance of a conflict of interests exists.
+It is incumbent upon any trustee to disqualify himself/herself immediately whenever the appearance of a conflict of interest exists.

-4. Trustees must distinguish clearly in their actions and statements between their personal philosophies and attitudes and those of the institution.
+Trustees must distinguish clearly in their actions and statements between their personal philosophies and attitudes and those of the institution, acknowledging the formal position of the board even if they personally disagree.

-7. Trustees who accept appointments to a Library Board are expected to perform the duties and responsibilities of a Library Trustee.”
+Trustees who accept appointment to a library board are expected to perform all of the functions of library trustees.

 The applicable statutes of the Ohio Ethics laws and the rulings of the Ohio Ethics Commission also bind boards of Library Trustees.